kazo0/kazo0.github.io/docs/_drafts/toolkit-tuesday-drawerflyout.md

 ### Navigation Drawer

 We can use the `DrawerFlyoutPresenter` to build a navigation drawer experience.
-Complete is gesture support, light dismiss, and integration with other Uno Toolkit controls.
+Complete with gesture support, light dismiss, and integration with other Uno Toolkit controls.

 Here's what we are looking to build by the end of this section (both Android and WASM are shown):